top of page

 Salt, to taste

-Heat the oil in a large pot and cook the onions on low heat till they are soft and translucent about 4 minutes.
+Heat the oil in a large pot.
+Cook the onions on low heat until they are soft and translucent, about 4 minutes.
 Do not brown.

-Add the chicken and turn the heat up to medium and cook till the chicken turns white and is sealed.
-Add the water/stock, tamarind, lemongrass, fish sauce and salt. green chillies.
-Bring to a boil and simmer covered for 45 minutes till the chicken is very soft.
-Stir the pot occasionally and make sure there are enough liquids and the sauce does not dry out. top up with more water/stock as needed.
+Add the chicken, turn the heat up to medium, and cook until the chicken turns white and is sealed.
+Add the water/stock, tamarind, lemongrass, fish sauce, salt, and green chillies.
+Bring to a boil and simmer covered for 45 minutes until the chicken is very soft.
+Stir the pot occasionally to ensure there are enough liquids and the sauce does not dry out.
+Top up with more water/stock as needed.

-Taste for salt and tartness. the sauce should be thin and bright with tartness with a lingering heat at the end.
+Taste for salt and tartness.
+The sauce should be thin and bright with tartness and lingering heat at the end.

 Serve hot with rice.